The best 25 archaeological sites to visit in Mexico

 At its time of maximum splendor, it had 100 thousand inhabitants.
 Its privileged location in a valley rich in natural resources made it a city as well as important for its architecture, an economic, political, religious, and cultural center of the time.

 The most impressive thing is that even today we do not finish unraveling all its secrets, although we know that since Aztec times it was considered a sacred site.

 Its extension available to the public is 264 hectares, in them, you can find the Pyramid of the Sun, the Pyramid of the Moon, the Citadel, the Calzada de Los Muertos, the Temple of the Feathered Serpent, so without a doubt, the best thing is to go to visit it and fill yourself with the energy and history that still lives within its walls.

 One of the few archaeological sites found in the north of the country is Paquimé, which is located in the state of Chihuahua, a culture that adapted to fight and survive in the great expanse of the Chihuahuan desert and that left evidence of it with the impressive structures.

 The most striking thing about Paquimé is perhaps the impressive play of light and shadows that are made when the sun shines from different heights in those labyrinths that housed hundreds of rooms, some with a very specific function and others simply residential.

 One of the peculiarities of Yaxchilán is that it must be reached by boat with an outboard motor crossing the Usumacinta River.
-You should not miss the Acropolis, the Labyrinth or the Ball Court, silent witnesses of the splendour of this city.
+You should not miss the Acropolis, the Labyrinth, or the Ball Court, silent witnesses of the splendor of this city.